 Iran is such a vast and fascinating land, the dishes served will vary greatly in different regions, I’ll just have to go for a visit and try them all myself!
 Hopefully you’ll see some holiday snaps on the B.H.K soon.
 It’s great to be back in the Iranian cooking flow and I hope to be making much more Iranian food.

-1 lime or to taste or 2-3 tablespoons sour grapes (ghooreh).
+1 lime or to taste (juice) or 2-3 tablespoons sour grapes (ghooreh).